wp-plugins/highlight-search-terms/readme.txt

 **Q: I do not see any highlighting!**

-**A:** This plugin has no configuration options page and there is _no_ predefined highlight styling.
+**A:** This plugin has _no_ configuration options page and there is _no_ predefined highlight styling.
 You have to complete step II of the installation process for any highliting to become visible.
-Edit your themes Stylesheet (style.css) to contain a rule that will give you exactly the styling you need.
+Edit your themes Stylesheet (style.css) to contain a rule that will give you exactly the styling that fits your theme.

 **Q: I have no idea what to put in my stylesheet.
 Can you give me some examples?**